All natural, gluten free, delicious and heart warming tea for those days when you might be feeling a bit under the weather.

 Lemon Ginger Tea

 When we were growing up my mom always kept ginger ale in the house.
 Whenever one of us had an upset stomach she would always give us a small glass of ginger ale.
 I do have to say it always made us feel better.
-I wonder if it was because we very rarely drank soda and were happy to have a glass of bubbly.
+Though I wonder if it was because we very rarely drank soda and were happy to have a glass of bubbly.

 The Lemon Ginger Tea I made this weekend is a recipe I found in Woman’s Day magazine this month.
 The recipe sounded so easy I thought I would ‘google’ it to see if there was any additional information about its benefits and history.
 Little did I know it is all over Pinterest and everyone is making it.